Whoeza/whoeza/README.md

 You can buy my coffees and university books here: [sponsor Whoeza](https://github.com/sponsors/Whoeza)

 I'm currently learning 🌎 Web\* Development on [freeCodeCamp](https://freecodecamp.org/).
 The idea is to become a front-end developer while I finish my studies.
-On the side, I'm coding in Python and publishing the occasional package on [PyPI](https://pypi.org/project/).
+On the side, I'm coding in Python and publishing the occasional package on PyPI ([www.pypi.org](https://pypi.org/project/)).
 Then, I want to learn back-end development and combine the two to become a full-stack developer.
-Ultimate goal: being hired as a Software Engineer. 🎯 This is my homepage, until I finish setting up my GitHub Pages website. ;) [whoeza.github.io](https://whoeza.github.io)
+Ultimate goal: being hired as a Software Engineer. 🎯 This is my homepage, until I finish setting up my GitHub Pages website.  [whoeza.github.io](https://whoeza.github.io)

 ### Interests*
 #### Languages